 Aparna's spent the past six years working in East Africa and India.
 Using her engineering and public health background, she's shaped and implemented a wide variety of initiatives including the technical design of water and sanitation systems, economic empowerment programs and policy advocacy.
 Her years of community-level work have cultivated a strong understanding of the shortcomings and strengths of the social impact space and led her to building up LensShift.
-She's currently persuing an MBA at University of Oxford.
+She's currently pursuing an MBA at University of Oxford.

 Once I started thinking about misguided endeavors (both in the global development context and beyond) I couldn’t stop seeing the misguided perceptions causing them in nearly every realm/place I looked!
 I do believe change is possible.
-But I hope LensShift can do its part to ensure its responsible.
+And I hope LensShift can do its part to ensure its responsible.

 3 places I feel or call home: Nairobi, New Delhi, Portland